cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 {{% image src="/integrations/integration_builder/how_to_guides/http/43-recipe-run-log-valid-fix-input.png" alt="Recipe run log valid fix input" %}}

-Click on the "Output" tab; this shows the HTTP response from the service to our POST request.
-Since this example uses an echo server, we should see the auth headers set by the HTTP connector in the response body.
-And they are present.
+Click on the "Output" tab to view the HTTP response from the service in response to our POST request.
+Since this example utilizes an echo server, we should observe the authentication headers set by the HTTP connector in the response body.
+These headers are indeed present.

 {{% image src="/integrations/integration_builder/how_to_guides/http/44-recipe-run-log-valid-fix-output.png" alt="Recipe run log valid fix output" %}}